Global hyperbolicity in higher signatures: Global hyperbolicity in higher signature

-In most cases, it will be easier to check that a subset $S \subset M$ is a Cauchy subset by verifying the property on smooth inextendible causal immersion.
+In most cases, it will be easier to check that a subset~$S \subset M$ is a Cauchy surface by verifying the property on smooth inextendible causal immersion of dimension $q$.
 Let us prove that this is enough to get the property on continuous inextendible causal maps.
+For this, we will need the following lemma:

-\begin{lemma} Let $S \subset M$ be a subset verifying the Cauchy property for smooth maps.
-Then $S$ is closed in $M$. \end{lemma}
+\begin{lemma} Let~$S \subset M$ be a subset verifying the Cauchy property for smooth maps.
+Then~$S$ is closed in~$M$. \end{lemma}